5 Nutrients To Support Autoimmune Disease

 Glutathione is the most powerful antioxidant in the human body.
 It acts as an antioxidant on its own while also regulating other antioxidants in the body.
 In addition to antioxidant benefits, glutathione supports healthy detoxification.
 These actions will help lower inflammation drastically, which is a major factor in autoimmune conditions.

 Glutathione has also been identified as playing a major role in white blood cell function and immune system regulation.
-For these reasons, glutathione has been identified a key nutrient in the battle against autoimmune disease (3).
+For these reasons, glutathione has been identified as a key nutrient in the battle against autoimmune disease (3).

 autoimmune disease